 1. Previous WDRs Order R5-2003-0020 (Finding 15), for example, stated, in part, “The site characteristics where the Unit is located . . . are not suitable for a new Class III landfill contained in §20260(a) and (b)(1) of Title 27 without the construction of additional waste containment features in accordance with §20260(b)(2) of Title 27 and State Water Resources Control Board Resolution No. 93-62”.

+Designated waste can be discharged only at Class I WMUs or at Class II WMUs which comply with Title 27 and have been approved by the Central Valley Water Board for containment of the particular waste to be discharged.

+Title 27 requires full containment of liquid designated wastes in Class II surface impoundment WMUs, double lined, with a leachate collection and removal system (LCRS), and which considers siting and geologic conditions (Title 27, § 20210).

 SITE DESCRIPTION